gpanda70/data-engineering-experiments/spark/README.md

 **Transformation:** Operations like filter, select, join, groupBy.
 Can be split into narrow or wide(shuffle)

 **Action:** Operations like save, show, count.
 This will actually start the execution.
-It will take the transformations and create a Optimized DAG (Physical plan)
+It will take the transformations and create an optimized DAG (Physical plan)

 **Logical Plan:** Each transformation builds upon a logical plan, a tree of logical operations and high level abstraction of what the user wants to do.
-After the plan is constructed the catalyst optimizer creates logical optimization
+After the plan is constructed the catalyst optimizer creates logical optimized plan

-**Physical Plan:** How the logical plan will be executed in the cluster.
-Represented as a DAG.
-Driver will break it down into one or more jobs.
+**Physical Plan:** How the optimized logical plan will be executed in the cluster.
+It is represented as a DAG.
+The driver will break it down into one or more jobs.

-**Job:** Triggered by an action, this represents the entire computation required to produce results for an action.
+**Job:** Represents the entire computation required to produce results for an action.
 A job consists of 1 or more stages.

 **Stage:**
 Each stage contains a sequence of transformations that can be completed without shuffling, shuffles mark the boundary of